bgamari/ghc-wiki-import/type-nats/inductive-definitions.md

-The first view provides the same functionality as usual Peano arithmetic definition of the natural numbers.
+The first view provides the same functionality as the usual Peano arithmetic definition of the natural numbers.
 It is useful when using `TNat` to count something.